-So, you're wondering what the best VPN uses are, and you've ended up on this beefcake of a page.
+So, you're wondering what the best VPN uses are, and you've ended up on this comprehensive page.
 Thankfully, it's the only place you'll need to be.
 Below, we'll be running through pretty much all the top VPN uses you might have thought of – plus some you might not have.

 Because it's pretty long, at the top of this page you'll find a list of 'Jump To' tabs – start your journey there and click on the VPN uses you'd like to know more about.
 You'll be transported to that section without having to scroll for miles to find it.
 Or, feel free to scroll if that's your style.

-We'll start off with a brief introduction about how VPNs actually work, and then we'll dive into a whole bunch of the best uses for VPN.
+We'll start off with a brief introduction about how VPNs actually work, and then we'll dive into a whole bunch of the best uses of VPN.
 We think it's good practice to not only know what something does, but how it does it, too.

 If you're already well-versed in the tech, again, just click on the tabs above to explore what a VPN can do for you.